ddmarchlewski/Credit_Risk_Analysis/README.md

 ![combined_sampling](https://user-images.githubusercontent.com/80054925/125202945-ae4a8800-e23b-11eb-9144-55a5fafacf8c.png)

 BalancedRandomForest
-- This modules accuracy test is 77%.
+- This model's accuracy test is 77%.
 - Precision high risk is at 3%.
 - Precision low risk is at 100%.
 - Recall high risk is at 65%.